First Lady Dr. Jill Biden undergoes successful procedure on her foot

 First Lady Dr. Jill Biden underwent a successful procedure on her left foot Thursday to “flush out debris from a puncture wound.”
-President Joe Biden ’s wife was treated at the Walter Reed National Military Medical Center in Bethesda, Maryland.
+President Joe Biden’s wife was treated at the Walter Reed National Military Medical Center in Bethesda, Maryland.

 “Last weekend, prior to her two official events in Hawaii, @FLOTUS stepped on an object on the beach which became lodged in her left foot,” Michael LaRosa, the first lady’s press secretary, tweeted on July 29.
 “She will undergo a procedure today at Walter Reed National Military Medical Center to remove the object. @POTUS will join her.”